awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 An Amazon Redshift external schema references a database in an external Data Catalog in AWS Glue or in Amazon Athena or a database in an Apache Hive metastore, such as Amazon EMR\.

 **Note**
 If you currently have Redshift Spectrum external tables in the Athena data catalog, you can migrate your Athena data catalog to an AWS Glue Data Catalog\.
-To use the AWS Glue Data Catalog with Redshift Spectrum, you might need to change your IAM policies\.
+To use the AWS Glue Data Catalog with Redshift Spectrum, you might need to change your AWS Identity and Access Management \(IAM\) policies\.
 For more information, see [Upgrading to the AWS Glue Data Catalog](https://docs.aws.amazon.com/athena/latest/ug/glue-athena.html#glue-upgrade) in the *Athena User Guide*\.

 All external tables must be created in an external schema\.
 You can't create local tables in external schemas\.
 For more information, see [CREATE EXTERNAL TABLE](r_CREATE_EXTERNAL_TABLE.md)\.